 Extra Credit Opportunities

 Your assignment is to choose a word and trace its etymology all the way back to its origin.
 You should include the word and definition as it is today, as well as its forms and definitions from the past.
-If specific years are given, make sure to include them, also.
+If specific years are given, make sure to include them as well.

 Here is an example of how I would like your exercise to appear: